BestTimesToVisit.com Logo

 transport

 Get a Hop Fastpass for public transit.
-It covers buses, MAX light rail, and streetcars, and you can load money onto it or buy day passes.
-It's way more convenient than fumbling for cash, and you can even tap to pay with your phone if you set it up in the app.
+It covers buses, streetcars, and MAX light rail, and you can load money onto it or buy day passes.
+It's way easier than fumbling for cash, and you can even use the mobile app to pay and track your rides.

 culture

 Pack layers, no matter the season.
-Portland weather is famously unpredictable, and you can experience sunshine, rain, and wind all in one day.
-A waterproof jacket with a hood is your best friend, and comfortable walking shoes are a must for exploring all the city's neighborhoods.
+Portland's weather is famously unpredictable, with frequent drizzle even in summer.
+A waterproof jacket with a hood is your best friend, and comfortable walking shoes are essential for exploring the city's many neighborhoods and parks.

 money